swiftlang/swift-testing/Sources/Testing/Testing.docc/known-issues.md

 indicating there were no known issues, this may indicate a nondeterministic failure or a "flaky" test.

+The first step in resolving a nondeterministic test failure is to analyze the code being tested and determine the source of the unpredictable behavior.
+If you discover a bug, such as a race condition, the ideal resolution is to fix that underlying problem so that the code always behaves consistently, even if it continues to exhibit the known issue.

 If the underlying problem only occurs in certain circumstances, consider including a precondition.
 For example, if the grill only fails to heat when there's no propane, you can pass a trailing closure labeled `when:` which